9. Managing Images¶

 The <OperatingSystem>-INFNPadova-x86-64-<date> images:

-- configure the INFN Padova LDAP server for user authentication.
-This means that it is just necessary to “enable” the relevant accounts on the VM adding in the /etc/passwd file:
+• configure the INFN Padova LDAP server for user authentication.
+This means that it is just necessary to “enable” the relevant accounts and/or groups using the procedure documented at https://github.com/CloudVeneto/DS389-Script/ and creating their home directories (and changing their ownership).
+If e.g. you enabled the LDAP user ‘pippo’ to create his home directory:

 sudo mkdir /home/pippo